nat0910/FeastFinder-A-Recipe-Recommendation-and-Weekly-Meal-Planner/README.md

 - **Environment Variables**: Confirm that all required environment variables are set in `.env` or your OS.

 ## Reference

-- The dataset used in this application is from [here](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews).
 - The Annoy model used int this application docs can be viewed [here](https://github.com/spotify/annoy)